leanghok120/moody/README.md

     - [ ] EMWH stuff
     - [ ] Focus other window after killed current window
     - [ ] Config reloading
+    - [ ] Some windows are not meant to be tiled
 - [ ] Installation

 ### Installation